leonjza/frida-boot/course/1-chapter-1/internals.md

 ![breakpoint](../_media/breakpoint-1.png)

-Scrolling down towards the end of the outout, we should see the _code_ and _trace_ sections.
+Scrolling down towards the end of the output, we should see the _code_ and _trace_ sections.
 These are the only sections we are really going to be interested in.
 The _code_ section contains the instructions the CPU is going to perform.
 The _trace_ section is a dynamic view that tries and show context of the functions that have been called.
 For many reasons this view can be incorrect or have trouble showing accurate data, but its useful nonetheless.

 ![code-stack](../_media/code-stack.png)

-The view you are looking at now can be retreived at anytime while a program is running by issuing the `context` command.
+The view you are looking at now can be retrieved at any time while a program is running by issuing the `context` command.

 ### libc function resolution